oreokekse/Discord-disconnect-bot/README.md

 - `/queue` : Displays the current queue of disconnect commands.

+-  `/purge` : Removes expired entries from the queue.
+Restrict this command to trusted roles using Discord's command permissions.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 You can find the full license text in the [LICENSE](LICENSE) file.